AdaptableTools/example-adaptable-nocode-react-aggrid/README.md

-# example-adaptable-nocode-react-aggrid
+# React No Code Wrapper Template

-## React No Code Wrapper example
+This is a very basic example of how to get started with AdapTable React.

 This is a very basic example of how to install and get started with the Adaptable React Wrapper and No Code Adaptable No-code Wizard.